John Dingley email: firstname.lastname@example.org

 old large monowheel skateboard parts to create a unicycle.
 Welded on unicycle seat and handlebars.
 It worked much better than expected.

 The Tumblebug science fiction one wheeled motorbike.
-Current project: the Uni-Mig 01 (UNI-МИГ 01) I will bring
+The Uni-Mig 01 (UNI-МИГ 01), many parts now in the MediCycle (see top of page).

 Assorted other curiosities...........